20shaked20/Pokemons/README.md

 ## Lessons Learned
 ### things to improve
-- Being even more 'on the same page'
+- Spend more time in the early stages of development on project architechture

 ### things to keep
 - Source control